jonathan-odonnell/milestone-project-4/README.md

     - Site owners can access the flights page by clicking on the user dropdown and selecting the flights option.
     - Here, site owners can find a table containing each flight's flight number, origin, destination and links to the edit and delete the flight.
     - If the site owner clicks on the add flight link, the add flight form is displayed which they can complete to add a new flight.
-    - If the site owner clicks on the edit link, the edit flight form is displayed where they can amend the relevant flight details.
+    - If the site owner clicks on a flight's edit link, the edit flight form is displayed where they can amend the relevant flight details.
-    - If the site owner clicks on the delete link, the flight is deleted.
+    - If the site owner clicks on a flight's delete link, the flight is deleted.

 ### Manual Testing